AvidGeo/geoweek.boston/index.md

 * [Open Street Map Geography Awareness Week](https://osmgeoweek.org/)
 * [GIS Day Overview [Esri]](https://www.gisday.com/en-us/overview) -->

-Here is a listing of eventsLet us know if we're missing any local geo-related events and we'll add them here!
+Here is a listing of events.
+Let us know if we're missing any local geo-related events and we'll add them here!
 Most events below should be open to the public - please visit individual event links for more details and registration information.

 ## Sunday November 10